ASSIMv3/Vue-project/README.md

-# Mira Shop - Vue.js eCommerce Website
+# Mira Shop - Vue.js ECommerce Website

-Mira Shop is an eCommerce website built with Vue.js
+Mira Shop is an ECommerce website built with Vue.js

 # Table of Contents